-Most of us try flowers and a nice dinner when our spouse seems unhappy.
+Most of us try chocolates and a nice dinner when our spouse seems tired with the relationship.
 Emperor Franz Joseph built a huge summerhouse in idyllic surrounds for his wife, Elisabeth.
 (Sadly, it didn’t really help.)

 - Small summer palace and stables in a large nature park